The Cost of a Kinkajou

 You have to trim their non-retractable claws at a vet as well or you can do it yourself if you are comfortable with this.

-You will need a habit/cage for your kinkajou which must be made of solid material, have a securable lock, and a minimum of 20 square feet.
-Plan on spending a few hundred dollars for your pet’s new house.
+You will need an enclosure, like a cage, for your kinkajou which must be made of solid material to prevent damage, have a securable lock, and a minimum of 20 square feet.

 Important things to consider

-Human-caused habitat destruction has reduced the range and population size of the kinkajou.
+Kinkajou in The WildHuman-caused habitat destruction has reduced the range and population size of the kinkajou.
 Deforestation probably accounts for most of the habitat destruction.
-The IUCN classifies the species as not threatened with extinction, given its wide range and adaptability to a degree of the habitat area change.
+The IUCN classifies the species as not threatened with extinction, given its wide range and adaptability to a degree of habitat area change.
+In some areas, kinkajou animals are hunted for their fur or kept as exotic pets.

-Kinkajou breeders in some countries provide pets without harming the wild population and ensure that the babies are used to humans from an early age.
+Kinkajou breeders in some countries provide pets without harming the wild population and ensure that the domesticated babies are used to humans from an early age.

-Kinkajous are usually solitary animals, but are occasionally found in groups.
+Kinkajous are usually solitary animals but are occasionally found in groups.
 They are hard to see in the forest because they spend their lives in the tree canopy and are nocturnal.
 They are vocal animals, so it is much easier to hear them than to see them.

 They mark their territory using the glands on the chest and belly.
 Usually solitary, they can also be seen in small groups.
 They are very playful and curious.
 They cannot bear to be disturbed during the day, their bite being dangerous because the saliva contains a bacterium.
 They make sounds similar to a woman’s scream.